rpaiva77/fhirserver_demo/README.md

 Run the following command (change /my_local_host/mount_path to the appropriate path on your system):<br>
 $ docker run --name irishealth -d --publish 9091:51773 --publish 9092:52773 --volume /my_local_host/mount_path:/durable containers.intersystems.com/intersystems/irishealth:2020.4.0.524.0<br><br>You should be able to acess InterSystems IRIS for Health Management Portal:<br> http://localhost:9092/csp/sys/%25CSP.Portal.Home.zen?$NAMESPACE=HSLIB

-2) Start bash console from terminal:&nbsp;
+2) Start bash console from terminal:<br>
 $ docker exec -it irishealth bash

-3) Start iris terminal:&nbsp;
+3) Start iris terminal:<br>
 $ iris session IRIS

-4) Change from namespace 'USER' to namespace 'HSLIB':&nbsp;
+4) Change from namespace 'USER' to namespace 'HSLIB':<br>
 USER>zn "HSLIB"

-5) Install FHIR server on a new namespace called 'FHIRSERVER':&nbsp;
+5) Install FHIR server on a new namespace called 'FHIRSERVER':<br>
 USER>do ##class(HS.HC.Util.Installer).InstallFoundation("FHIRSERVER")

 6) From the InterSystems IRIS for Health Management Portal homepage, switch to the FHIRSERVER namespace and navigate to Health > FHIR Configuration > Server Configuration to create a FHIR R4 server endpoint that stores FHIR data as JSON in a FHIR resource repository.
-Click the plus sign (+) and enter the following settings:&nbsp;
+Click the plus sign (+) and enter the following settings:<br>
-  metadata: HL7v40&nbsp;
+  metadata: HL7v40<br>
-  interaction strategy: FHIRServer.Storage.Json.InteractionsStrategy&nbsp;
+  interaction strategy: FHIRServer.Storage.Json.InteractionsStrategy<br>
-  URL: /csp/healthshare/fhirserver/fhir/r4&nbsp;
+  URL: /csp/healthshare/fhirserver/fhir/r4<br>

 7) Now we will load sample data from patients located on local file systems into the FHIR server.
-You should start by downloading patient data to your local file system.
-Run the following commands from InterSystems IRIS for Health Terminal:&nbsp;
+You should start by downloading patient data to your local file system.<br>Run the following commands from InterSystems IRIS for Health Terminal:<br>
-  set $namespace = "FHIRSERVER"&nbsp;
+  set $namespace = "FHIRSERVER"<br>
-  set sc = ##class(HS.FHIRServer.Tools.DataLoader).SubmitResourceFiles("/local_path/for_your_fhir_data","FHIRServer",   "/csp/healthshare/fhirserver/fhir/r4")&nbsp;
+  set sc = ##class(HS.FHIRServer.Tools.DataLoader).SubmitResourceFiles("/local_path/for_your_fhir_data","FHIRServer",   "/csp/healthshare/fhirserver/fhir/r4")<br>
-  write sc&nbsp;
+  write<br><br>
   This may take a few minutes - depending on the number and content of patient bundles.
 In the end you should see 1 as the output of 'write sc' command.

 8) Attached you'll find a Jupyter Notebook with a few interactions with FHIR Server API.
 All interactions are based on the data you'll find in fhir_data folder.
 Should you use different data sets please review every interaction.